The Modeler's Forum

 Anyway.
 Back to the present.

 Interesting to see a diesel idling on the line in an area when there is several cold storage warehouses.
 I soon discovered why it was sitting there.
-It WAS pushing a box car into a siding."WAS" bring the operative word, till the box car took a detour through the siding switch because of the rails being iced.
+It WAS pushing a box car into a siding."WAS" being the operative word, till the box car took a detour through the siding switch because of the rails being clogged with snow .
 So the lead truck decided to split the difference, and was on the ground today.

 From the footprints, shovel and re-rail frog, it looks like the crew went to lunch.

-So keep in mind when our scale models go off the rail, sometimes prototypes are closer than we realize.
+So keep in mind when our scale models go off the rail, sometimes prototype examples are closer than we realize.

 Title: Re: North Coast Railroad